 How to Get to Catherine Palace in Pushkin

 A local train is the best way how to get to Catherine Palace in Pushkin.
 Trains depart from the gorgeous Vitebskiy Station in downtown Petersburg, and the journey takes about half an hour.
 Pushkin’s train station Carskoe Selo is at the northeastern edge of the city, so you have to walk about half an hour to get to the palace.
 Otherwise, you can take a local bus from the station all the way to the palace.
 Please note that during weekdays there is no train service between 10 AM and 12 PM from St. Petersburg and between 12:30 PM and 2:30 PM from Pushkin.
 Thus, plan your visit accordingly.

-Peterhof and Catherine Palace in One Day
+So, Peterhof or Catherine Palace in Pushkin?

 If all sounds too complicated or you don’t feel like going on your own, we recommend this private Peterhof and Catherine Palace tour.